CyberFlameGO/DTSCodingDB/README.md

   * [ ] White box testing (just me testing parts of code as they're added)
 * [ ] Relevant implications (finish off this whole list)
 * [ ] Shown concept, as in, a demo of the final product
-* [ ] Evidence of designation and considered implications of selected structure (just one thick docstring in my database logic class should do it)
+* [ ] Evidence of designation and considered implications of selected structure (just one thick docstring in my database logic class should do it), but also of the language/s
 * [ ] Evidence of data integrity/testing procedures (making sure SQL injection can't happen, and invalid, malformed, or otherwise malicious data is sanitised and/or rejected
 * [ ] Evidence of queries (either by quote or by screenshot should be fine, and I can just comment a method or an instance of the method)
 * [ ] Evidence of customized data displays (a subset of data and data sorting should do this, as well as showing the data in different formats)